Samsung Galaxy S9: Hype Dies Down In Just One Month [Opinion]

-The Samsung Galaxy S9 and Galaxy S9+ smartphones were released on March.
+The Samsung Galaxy S9 and Galaxy S9+ smartphones were released in March.
 The higher-end Galaxy S9+ has especially received some great reviews.

 TechRadar gives Samsung’s new higher-end smartphone four-and-a-half stars.